Do you love to travel but wish you could give something back? Consider voluntourism, which allows you to explore a foreign land while volunteering.

 For example, in Costa Rica, CCS is seeking volunteers to teach English and work on school beautification projects.
 If you’ve always wanted to travel to Peru, CCS has a weeklong trip this summer for 20 people.

-The cost of a weeklong trip ranges from $2,480 to $2,677, depending on the destination.
+The cost of a weeklong trip ranges from $2,480 to $2,677, depending on the destination, as of this writing.
 That covers most necessities (including food, lodging and ground transportation) except airfare.
-If 20 NEA members travel together, CCS will provide each traveler with a 5 percent discount, and two members can go for free!
+If 20 NEA members travel together, CCS will provide each traveler with a 5% discount, and two members can go for free!
 Contact CCS for more details about this educator discount.

 This grass-roots organization empowers Guatemalan communities by building “bottle schools,” which are built using plastic bottles stuffed with inorganic trash, giving locals an incentive to clean up their community and build a healthier environment.